dietervdwes/mitochondrial_filter/README.md

-Mitochondrial Genome Filtering Script
+# Mitochondrial Genome Filtering Script

+## Author Information
-Written by: Dieter van der Westhuizen
+**Written by:** Dieter van der Westhuizen
-Date: 2023
+**Date:** 2023

-Description
+## Overview
 This script is designed for filtering mitochondrial genome data in a bioinformatics pipeline.
-Given an input .txt file containing filter criteria and a .tsv file containing the dataset, the script filters the dataset based on the specified criteria and outputs the filtered data to a new CSV file.
+Given an input `.txt` file containing filter criteria and a `.tsv` file containing the dataset, the script filters the dataset based on the specified criteria and outputs the filtered data to a new CSV file.

-Features
+## Main Features

-User-friendly interface: Provides a list of available .txt and .tsv files in the current working directory for the user to select.
+- **User-friendly interface**: Provides a list of available `.txt` and `.tsv` files in the current working directory for the user to select.

-Separator detection: Dynamically detects the separator used in the input files (such as comma, semicolon, pipe, or tab) for accurate reading.
+- **Separator detection**: Dynamically detects the separator used in the input files (such as comma, semicolon, pipe, or tab) for accurate reading.

-Filtering mechanism: Efficiently filters the .tsv dataset using criteria specified in the .txt file and merges additional information from the filter list into the final result.
+- **Filtering mechanism**: Efficiently filters the `.tsv` dataset using criteria specified in the `.txt` file and merges additional information from the filter list into the final result.

-CSV output: Exports the filtered dataset to a new CSV file, which is named by combining the names of the .txt and .tsv files.
+- **CSV output**: Exports the filtered dataset to a new CSV file, which is named by combining the names of the `.txt` and `.tsv` files.

-How to Use
+## Usage Instructions

-Place the script in a directory containing your .txt and .tsv files.
+1. Place the script in a directory containing your `.txt` and `.tsv` files.

-Run the script.
-You'll first be prompted to select a .txt file containing your filter criteria:
+2. Run the script.
+You'll first be prompted to select a `.txt` file containing your filter criteria.

-markdown
-Copy code
-Available TXT files:
-1. criteria.txt
-2. another_criteria.txt
-Select a TXT file by entering the corresponding number:
-Next, you'll be prompted to select a .tsv file containing the dataset: markdown
+3. Next, you'll be prompted to select a `.tsv` file containing the dataset.
-Copy code
-Available TSV files:
-1. dataset.tsv
-2. another_dataset.tsv
-Select a CSV file by entering the corresponding number:
-The script will then detect the separators, filter the dataset, and save the result to a new CSV file in the same directory.
+4. The script will then detect the separators, filter the dataset, and save the result to a new CSV file in the same directory.

-Check the newly generated CSV file for your filtered results.
+5. Check the newly generated CSV file for your filtered results.

-Requirements
+## Script Requirements

-Python environment with the pandas library installed.
+- Python environment with the `pandas` library installed.
-Note
-Ensure that the .txt file contains a column named "Gene Symbol" and the .tsv file has a column named "SYMBOL" for the filtering to work correctly.
+- Ensure that the `.txt` file contains a column named "Gene Symbol" and the `.tsv` file has a column named "SYMBOL" for the filtering to work correctly.

-Instructions to Run the Script in Anaconda
+## Running the Script with Anaconda

-1. Install Anaconda
+### Setting Up Anaconda

-If you haven't installed Anaconda yet:
+1. If you haven't installed Anaconda yet, download and install it from the [official website](https://www.anaconda.com/products/distribution#download-section).

-Visit the Anaconda Individual Edition download page.
-Download the appropriate version for your operating system.
-Follow the installation instructions for your platform: Windows, macOS, or Linux.
-2. Create a New Conda Environment (Recommended) Although you can use the base environment in Anaconda, it's generally recommended to create a new environment for each project to manage dependencies cleanly.

-Open the Anaconda Navigator (a GUI tool included with Anaconda) or the Anaconda prompt/terminal.
+2. Open Anaconda Navigator or the Anaconda terminal.

+### Creating and Activating a New Environment

-Create a new environment:
+1. Create a new environment with the desired Python version (e.g., `3.8`):

-bash
-Copy code
+    ```bash
    conda create --name mito_filtering python=3.8
-Replace mito_filtering with any name you prefer for your environment, and 3.8 with your preferred Python version.

-Activate the new environment:
+2. Activate the environment:

-bash
-Copy code
+    ```bash
     conda activate mito_filtering
-3. Install Required Libraries
-Your script requires the pandas library.
-Install it in your activated environment:

-bash
-Copy code
+3. Installing Dependencies
+Install the required pandas library:
+    ```bash
     conda install pandas
+4. Running the Script
-4. Navigate to Your Script's Directory
+Navigate to the script directory:
-Change your current directory to where your script is located:

-bash
-Copy code
+    ```bash
     cd path_to_your_script_directory
-Replace path_to_your_script_directory with the path to the directory where your script is located.

-5. Run Your Script
+5. Run the script:
-Execute the script with:

-bash
-Copy code
+    ```bash
     python script_name.py
-Replace script_name.py with the name of your script.

-6. Deactivate the Environment (Optional)
+6. Closing Anaconda
-After you're done, you can deactivate the environment:
+Once done, you can deactivate the Anaconda environment:

-bash
-Copy code
+    ```bash
     conda deactivate

+## Running the Script as a Jupyter Notebook
+###Setting Up Jupyter Notebook in Anaconda
+Ensure you've activated the Anaconda environment where you have the required dependencies installed.
+If you haven't, refer to the instructions in the "Setting Up Anaconda" and "Creating and Activating a New Environment" sections above.

+Install jupyter within the environment:

+    ```bash
+      conda install jupyter

+Launch Jupyter Notebook:

+    ```bash
+    jupyter notebook

+## Running the Script in the Jupyter Notebook
+You can run each cell by selecting the cell and clicking the "Run" button or by pressing Shift + Enter.
+Make sure you run the cells in order, especially if they have dependencies on previous cells.
+You'll see the outputs (e.g., print statements) right below each cell after you run it.
+If you want to save the outputs, click on "File" and then "Save and Checkpoint".
+Once you're done, you can close the Jupyter Notebook browser tab and stop the Jupyter server in your terminal by pressing Ctrl + C twice.